rdcoletta/meffs_networks/README.md

 | 0.5                 | 1000 kb     | 6,978             |

 We decided to use `data/usda_hybrids_SNP-chip.maf-filter.pruned-100kb.geno-miss-0.25.hmp.txt` to balance missing data, window size and number of markers to build networks.

+> This is the File S5 I mention in the manuscript.